New Technologies, Automation And The Future

 Conclusions

 It is hard to keep in mind just how rapidly technologies are changing.
 And that, coupled with how long it takes people to adapt, makes the future very uncertain.
-Most people are quite slow in adapting to the new technologies - just look at how long it has taken buying on line to become significant.
+Most people are quite slow in adapting to the new technologies - just look at how long it has taken buying online to become significant.
 There are reasons to be tremendously optimistic in the fields of health and energy.
 But dealing with jobs lost to automation remains a real problem.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.